BELLIN COLLEGE TITLE IX STATEMENT – 08/16, 03/20, 08/20, 02/22, 09/22

 Resources are available for individuals to discuss incidents and issues related to sexual misconduct on a confidential basis.
 Confidential resources can provide survivors with information about support services and their options.
-Our resource for confidential help is the Title IX Advocate.
-Other confidential resources would be a clergy, counselors at Life Matters Student Assistance Program or Life Matters Employee Assistance Program or other resources listed in the brochure.
+Our resource for confidential help are the Title IX Advocates.
+Other confidential resources would be a clergy, counselors at Life Matters Student Assistance Program or Life Matters Employee Assistance Program (EAP).

 Confidential resources will not disclose information about incidents of sexual misconduct to anyone, including law enforcement or the College, except in situations, such as when failure to disclose the information would result in imminent danger to the individual or to others.
 In this case, the victim would be told that initially.
-The Title IX Advocate would then bring forward the issue to the Title IX Coordinator.
+The Title IX Advocates would then bring forward the issue to the Title IX Coordinator and Deputies.

 Because of the confidential nature of these resources, disclosing information to or seeking advice from a confidential counselor does not constitute a report or complaint to the College and will not result in a response or intervention by the College.